-4. Long Term YKFP Funding
+3. Long Term YKFP Funding

 At the same time that the NPCC was developing funding recommendations for the FY 2007-2009 budget period, BPA was negotiating with tribal governments in the region regarding long term funding of fish and wildlife mitigation activities in the context of litigation over the adequacy of endangered species protections for anadromous fish.
+The

-The L/PA participated in the development of YKFP positions on long term funding approaches, associated government to government interactions with BPA managers and the development of interim funding approaches for YKFP projects affected by NPCC budget recommendations.
+L/PA participated in the development of YKFP Klickitat project needs assessment to support on long term funding agreements.
+The L/PA also supported tribal participation in associated government to government interactions with BPA managers and the development of interim funding approaches for YKFP projects affected by NPCC budget recommendations.